Hope (expectation): Tiqvah (Strong’s 8615)

 Even on a colt, the foal of a donkey…

 As for you also, because of the blood of My covenant with you, I have sent your prisoners free from the waterless pit.
 Return to the stronghold, you prisoners who have the hope [ha-tiq’vah].
 This very day I am declaring that I will restore double to you…

 …And YHWH their God will save them on that day as the flock of His people; for they are like the precious stones of a crown sparkling on His land.
 For how great will their loveliness and beauty be!

 God would render double to the God-followers who have suffered, just like Job received double at the end of his trials.
 But it’s not just what you receive, it’s what you become!
 God sees His followers as sparkling jewels in His crown.
 We are His flock living in His land.
 We are His children, waiting for Him in hope.

 We may feel like prisoners on this earth but through YHWH’s Covenant there is freedom.
-YHWH’s lovingkindness provides us with a humble King mounted on a donkey… the Messiah, Yeshua (Salvation).
+YHWH’s lovingkindness provides us with a humble King mounted on a donkey… the Messiah, Yeshua (Jesus).
 If you feel like a prisoner, do not give up; be a prisoner of hope!